reverettai/reverettai.github.io/_posts/2010-05-15-the-zealot-king-problem-an-operational-version-of-rices-theorem.md

 </ol>
 <strong>Formalism & Proofs</strong><br>
 First, let's define two conditions that the restrictions we will consider must have.

-<blockquote><span style="text-decoration: underline;">Definition 1</span>: A restriction R is "gentle" if for every Turing machine T, there exists another Turing machine T2 that operates under the restriction R and recognizes the same language as T.</blockquote>
+*<u>Definition 1</u>: A restriction R is "gentle" if for every Turing machine T, there exists another Turing machine T2 that operates under the restriction R and recognizes the same language as T.*

 In other words, R does not reduce the power of Turing machines.

-<blockquote><span style="text-decoration: underline;">Definition 2</span>: A restriction R is "non-expiring" if, given any Turing machine T and input w, there does not exist a number of steps N such that if T has run for N steps on w without halting, it is no longer possible for T to violate R.</blockquote>
+*<u>Definition 2</u>: A restriction R is "non-expiring" if, given any Turing machine T and input w, there does not exist a number of steps N such that if T has run for N steps on w without halting, it is no longer possible for T to violate R.*

 In other words, R can be violated at any point in a computation and there is nothing a Turing machine can do to "lose" the opportunity to break R, besides halting.

-<blockquote><span style="text-decoration: underline;">Lemma</span>:  Given a "gentle" restriction R, it is possible to create a Turing machine S that never violates R and upon input &lt;T,w&gt;, where T is a Turing machine and w is some string in the tape alphabet of T, S simulates T on w.</blockquote>
+*<u>Lemma</u>:  Given a "gentle" restriction R, it is possible to create a Turing machine S that never violates R and upon input <T,w&gt;, where T is a Turing machine and w is some string in the tape alphabet of T, S simulates T on w.*

-<em>Proof</em>:
+<em>Proof</em>:<br>
 Its well-known that we can create a universal Turing machine U that given inputs of the type &lt;T,w&gt; simulates T on w (if you don't believe me, go try to do it yourself or check out <a href="http://en.wikipedia.org/wiki/Universal_Turing_machine">Wikipedia</a>).
 By the definition of "gentle", we can also create U2 that operates under restriction R and for inputs &lt;T,w&gt;, simulates T on w.
 This U2 is our desired S.

-<blockquote><span style="text-decoration: underline;">Theorem</span>: Given a "gentle" and "non-expiring" restriction R, the language BEHAVED = {&lt;T&gt;: T is a Turing machine that does not violate R on any input} is undecideable.</blockquote>
+*<u>Theorem</u>: Given a "gentle" and "non-expiring" restriction R, the language BEHAVED = {&lt;T&gt;: T is a Turing machine that does not violate R on any input} is undecideable.*

-<em>Proof</em>:
+<em>Proof</em>:<br>
 We'll prove this by reduction to the halting problem, described by the language HALT={&lt;T,w&gt;: T is a Turing machine and T halts on w}.
 That is, we'll assume we have a Turing machine deciding BEHAVED and build one that decides HALT.

 Let B be a Turing machine that decides BEHAVED.
 Construct the following machine H that decides HALT.